tkinjo1985/ESP32-CAM_RTSP/README.md

 # What is ESP32CAM_RTSP?
-A simple network camera using ESP32-CAM and RTSP protocol The video can be received and used with python.
+A simple network camera using ESP32-CAM and RTSP protocol.
+The video can be received and used with python.

 ## Usage